Skip to main content

 Does sildenafil (Viagra) interact with any other dog medications?

-• Medications for heart disease, kidney disease, and high blood pressure
+• Medications for heart disease

-• Antifungal medications that end in “-azole,”such as ketoconazole
+• Antifungal medications that end in “-azole,” such as ketoconazole

 • Fluoroquinolone antibiotics, such as ciprofloxacin